 Copacabana Bolivia is the gateway to Isla del Sol, serving as a launching off point for the boats that shuttle tourists back and forth multiple times a day.
-When I began looking into Copacabana, I had visions of that famous Barry Manilow song in my head (yes, I know he was singing about the beach in Brazil, not Bolivia, but bear with me!) and thought it sounded like a fun town.
+When I began looking into Copacabana, I had visions of that famous Barry Manilow song in my head (yes, I know it wasn’t about Bolivia, but bear with me!) and thought it sounded like a fun town.

 Well, there is a beach.
 But that’s about it.

 How to get to Copacabana Bolivia

 Most people stop here en route to the fascinating Uros floating islands in nearby Puno, Peru, book a day trip from La Paz like this one that includes a stop in neighbouring Yumani, or just spend a couple of hours wandering around town during or after their trip over to Isla del Sol.
 Bolivia Hop is one of the top rated operators, with modern buses and knowledgable guides who make the sometimes confusing border crossing between Peru and Bolivia much easier to navigate.

 Those who take the three hour bus ride over from La Paz will enjoy a scenic drive along winding roads overlooking the gem-toned lake.
 Donkeys, sheep and llamas graze on the bright green grass on the side of the highway, while traditionally dressed villagers work in the fields.

 As you descend over the last hill and catch a first glimpse of the town, you’ll see houses tucked into the hillside, as dusty roads lead towards the blue water.

 With a population of only a few thousand people, truth be told there isn’t a heck of a lot to do here.